 - Review – measuring the impact of the support provided and considering whether changes to that support need to be made.
 All of those involved – child, parents or carer, teacher and SENCO contribute to this review.
 This stage then informs the next cycle, if necessary.
-Meetings with teachers and TAs are held regularly, and termly Pupil Progress meetings are held with teachers and both Deputy Heads (Mrs Ronan and Mrs Galvin).
+Meetings with teachers and TAs are held regularly, and termly Pupil Progress meetings are held with teachers, the Deputy Head and Assistant Head.

 This additional support ‘intervention’ will be tailored to meet the child’s needs and will target the area of difficulty.
 This support may be provided in class, withdrawal in a small group with learners with similar needs, or on a 1:1 basis.
 These are usually run by a member of the support staff team, which is overseen by the class teacher.
 For some learning, this may be access to a resource such as a writing slope, ICT equipment or a sit ’n’ move cushion.

 The support provided, and its impact in class, will be monitored closely and shared regularly with the child and with their parents or carers.
 There are regular review meetings which can take the form of:

 - TACs (Team Around the Child), which outside agencies (OT, EP, SLT, Physio or Advisory Teachers) attend if appropriate

 - Annual reviews of EHCP, which outside agencies (OT, EP, SLT, Physio or Advisory Teachers) attend